 5. Place your roasted beef ribs on top of your veggies and reduce wine mixture.
 Add in the chicken stock, water and brown sugar.
 Let the flavor mix for about 5 minutes then cover.
 Place in the oven and cook for two hours.

 6. After two hours, take out the dish and place on stove on medium high heat.
 Remove the beef and set aside - meat should be falling or have already fallen off the bone.
 YUM.
 Let the sauce reduce by half and then add back in the ribs.
 Make sure to taste and add S&P as necessary.
+7. Served this over a bowl of rice.
+I think this can even be served over egg noodles.

 8. 9:00 p.m.
 Time for dinner.
 Very poor planning on the chef's part.